The Four Basics of Doggie Hygiene

 Sometimes, taking care of your fur ball’s hygiene can feel like a lot to tackle, but the truth is that there are just a handful of things to keep in mind when it comes to making sure your pup is in tip top shape.

-Do these simple four things regularly to keep canine companions squeaky clean as well as prevent any hygiene-related mishaps!
+Do these simple four things regularly for proper dog hygiene as well as prevent any related mishaps!

 Photo by Autri Taheri

 Brushing teeth gets rid of stinky doggie breath, but it also prevents dental disease, which can get pricey as well as dangerous for your pup’s well-being.
 A frequent question that dog pawrents have about teeth brushing is how often it should be done.
 So, how often should you be brushing a dog’s teeth?
 Daily brushing is the best way to keep those dental issues at bay.
 That may seem like a daunting task, but it’ll be worth it when you’re not paying those steep dental bills!

 Regular grooming and bathing doesn’t just keep your furry one looking fresh – it’s also a great opportunity for checking their skin and coat for signs of parasites or skin issues.
 And after baths isn’t the only time brushing should happen, with how often you brush your dog depending on their breed and the season.
 Dogs with longer fur may require daily brushing while those with short coats like pugs can get away with weekly brushing.
 It’s a good idea, however, to bathe and brush after major outings to prevent fur matting or skin irritation caused by leftover residue.